Certify Your Device with Works with Alexa

 - Connect via a pre-certified IoT service provider, such as Tuya.

-If you don't have an Alexa skill for your product, or your product doesn't work locally with Zigbee or with a hub, you will need to create an Alexa skill that meets the WWA requirements.
-As a part of this, you will need to write code that interacts with your device cloud to perform operations such as turning your device off and on and adjusting its settings.
+If you don't have an Alexa skill for your product, or your product doesn't work locally with Zigbee or with a hub, you create an Alexa skill that meets the WWA requirements.
+As a part of this, you write code that interacts with your device cloud to perform operations such as turning your device off and on and adjusting its settings.
 For more information, see Works with Alexa Requirements.

 Submit your products for Works with Alexa certification